Ethical-Kaizoku/SharePwned/README.md

 ```

 > ⚠️ **Warning**
-> Without `Sites.Read.All` permission, the search_all feature will try:
+> Without `Sites.Read.All` permission, the search_all feature will try to:
 > 1. List users
 > 2. Perform a search request in each OneDrive drive
 > 3. List SharePoint sites